 While there is so much to do in Taipei itself, one of the best things about traveling to Taipei is the sheer abundance of day trip possibilities there are in the region.

-The small town of Shifen with a train track running straight through it is one of the best-loved day trips from Taipei, especially because the gorgeous Shifen Waterfall is just a short walk or electric scooter ride from the train stop.
+The small town of Shifen with a train track running straight through it is one of the best-loved day trips from Taipei.

-Jiufen is also a hugely popular day trip, especially in the evening, when the orange lanterns come to life and you can watch the sunset from one of the magical teahouses on the hill.
+As the night falls in Jiufen, the orange lanterns come to life and you can watch the sunset from one of the magical teahouses on the hill!

-Plus, public transportation in Taiwan is very affordable and reliable, although signage can sometimes be a bit difficult due to the written language barrier.
+Public transportation in Taiwan is very affordable and reliable, although signage can sometimes be a bit difficult due to the written language barrier.
+However, I never really found the language barrier to be that much of an issue.

-However, I never really found the language barrier to be that much of an issue, as Taiwanese are some of the most helpful and kind people I’ve met on my travels, and they were always willing to go above and beyond to help no matter what their proficiency in English was.
+I found that Taiwanese people were always willing to go above and beyond to help, no matter what their proficiency in English was.

 How to Get to Shifen from Taipei via Ruifang